 Doing this makes the interview more conversational while allowing your expert to settle in, be themselves, and relax a bit.
 Now, they have a memorable response to rely upon.
 For many people, it can even be exciting to share an interesting or comical life experience.

 This local expert is about to walk into one of the most stressful situations they’ll face this year, unless they have nerves of steel.
 This is incredibly rare, despite what many tough guys will try to tell you.

 Nobody performs better under negative pressure, so keep feedback positive and focus on what parts of the expert’s messaging worked well before moving to the parts in need of some tweaking.
 Use the sandwich approach to make feedback easier to receive.
 That means start with a positive before getting to the negatives in need of improvement, and close with a positive summary.

 It’s funny, because keeping things light and focusing on the good makes even the stiffest individuals loosen up a bit, which is critical to help them remain calm, cool and collected come interview time.
 Hone in too much on the negative, and you’ll cause people to lock up and shut down—the worst case scenario before heading into an interview.

 With all of this said, sometimes you have to know when to pull the ripcord and cancel an interview opportunity entirely.
 This can be difficult given how much effort PR pros put into pitching and securing media opportunities, but if the expert simply can’t stay on message or struggles to maintain their composure, you have to be a good steward of the client brand and make the call to cancel.
 Don’t worry, clients usually understand and can appreciate the care and dedication to excellence.

 It’s not your fault if an interview opportunity is simply unachievable.
-But focus on the four P’s, and you’ll be able to switch quick turn opportunities into successful interviews.
+But focus on the four P’s of a successful tech PR interview, and you’ll be able to switch quick turn opportunities into successful conversations.